Gwewe/SustainMate-Report_java-api-assessment/README.md

 3. Database Data Sample:

-To help get started with the SustainMate Report API, here are some sample reports:
+To help you get started with the SustainMate Report API, here are some sample reports:

 ```sql
         USE the_name_of_your_database;